analytics_image

 On-premise Segment Topped the Market

 The On-premise segment accounted for the most significant market growth in 2022, with 62.5% of revenue.
 This segment involves using software and hardware installed and managed locally by healthcare organizations rather than hosted and operated by a third-party cloud service provider.
 The on-premise segment provides several advantages to healthcare organizations.
-It offers higher control and security as the data remains within the organization's premises, reducing the risk of data breaches and unauthorized access.
+It offers higher control and security as the data remains within the organizations premises, reducing the risk of data breaches and unauthorized access.
 Additionally, on-premise solutions can be tailored to specific requirements and integrated seamlessly with existing systems.
 This segment also enables healthcare organizations to comply with regulatory requirements and maintain data sovereignty.

 Based on Component Type